Skip to main content

 ValidateServiceBinding

-Validate service binding parameters including name, service definition, package, and version using ADT validation to ensure proper configuration before deployment.
+Validates service binding parameters (name, service definition, package, version) using the ADT validation endpoint to ensure correctness before creation or update.

 Instructions